 - First page: Title, cast of characters, time and place information.

 - Second page: First page of the script.
 The other pages of the play follow.

 - NAME OF THE PLAY AND PAGE NUMBERS ON EVERY PAGE, starting with the first page of the script.

 All plays are judged blind.
 Five finalists will be chosen; only they will be notified of judging results.

 All authors agree to permit Theatre Oxford to produce their contest-entry play if the theater should wish to do so.
+In addition, the winners will appear in a limited-run print edition (100 or fewer copies) of the selected plays for our festival.
 Authors retain copyright and full ownership of their plays.

 - Grand prize: $1,000 and production of the winning script

 After assembling your script according to the above instructions, please: